optofab/optofab.github.io/work_records.md

   - Host group meetings and a clients meeting.
 (1.5h)
   - Prepare for meetings and record client meeting minutes.
 (0.5h)
+  - Attend Audit 2.
+(2h)
+  - Write tag report and feedback evaluation.
+(1.5h)
+  - Research on how to synchronize MySQL project.
+(0.5h)
+  - Order Management System front-end and backend developement of the default page. ()

 <hr class="hr-dotted">